Pop Culture Madness!

 Toy manufacturer Mattel sued MCA Records over Aqua's hit Barbie Girl.
 After ruling the lawsuit (and MCA's countersuit) be dismissed due to parody protection under the 1st amendment, the judge concluded his ruling by stating: "The parties are advised to chill."

-14 year old Nathan Zohner was able to get 43 out of 50 of his classmates to vote to ban "Dihydrogen Monoxide" for his science fair project.
-His project aimed to prove that the use of true facts can lead the ignorant public to false conclusions.
+14-year-old Nathan Zohner got 43 out of 50 of his classmates to vote to ban “Dihydrogen Monoxide” for his science fair project.
+His project aimed to prove that using facts can lead the ignorant public to false conclusions.
 He won first prize.
-Dihydrogen Monoxide is another description for 'water'.
+Dihydrogen Monoxide is another description for ‘water.’

-LeAnn Rimes was the youngest person ever to win the 'Best New Artist" Grammy.
+LeAnn Rimes was the youngest to win the ‘Best New Artist” Grammy.

 Purell was launched as a product for consumers.
-It had been used by healthcare workers since 1988.
+It has been used by healthcare workers since 1988.

 Titanic won 11 Oscars.

-Steve Wynn bought a Picasso for $45 Million, accidentally put his elbow through it causing over $90,000 in damages.
-This story added value to the painting and was sold for $155 Million in 2013.
+Steve Wynn bought a Picasso for $45 Million, and accidentally put his elbow through it, causing over $90,000 in damages.
+This story added value to the painting, and was sold for $155 Million in 2013.

 Sir Patrick Stewart put on and starred in a "photo negative" production of Othello.
 He starred as a white Othello opposite a black cast.
 It was the first time this concept was used.